-The ATO can issue a Director Penalty Notice to recover a company’s unpaid PAYG Tax, GST and superannuation from a company’s directors.
+The ATO can issue a Director Penalty Notice (DPN) to recover a company’s unpaid PAYG Tax, GST and superannuation from a company’s directors.

 A company is required to: